 In an ever digitalised world, there is a mobile application for almost every service – from mobile banking to booking a table at your favourite restaurant.
 There are endless opportunities for businesses and consumers, but what are the legal issues that need to be looked at?
-Kathryn Heath, senior associate in the intellectual property and IT team, explains five things you should consider before developing and launching a new mobile App:
+Here are the five things you should consider before developing and launching a new mobile App:

 - Intellectual property – Ensure you own the IP in the App and that this is covered off in contracts with third parties you work with.
 It is a common misconception that if you pay a third-party developer to create a product then you will automatically own the intellectual property in the end product, but this is not the case – what is in your contract with the developer is key.
 You should also take steps to protect the intellectual property in the final product – some intellectual property rights like copyright arise automatically, but others, such as registered designs and trademarks to protect your brand, require registration and operate on a first to file system, so do not wait until it is too late.